Argentine commuter train crashes, killing 49 people

 "TRAIN FOLDED UP ON ITSELF"

-Most of the victims were traveling in the first two cars of the eight-car train, which Transport Secretary Juan Pablo Schiavi said was carrying between 1,200 and 1,500 passengers.
+Most of the victims were travelling in the first two cars of the eight-car train, which Transport Secretary Juan Pablo Schiavi said was carrying between 1,200 and 1,500 passengers.

 The 28-year-old driver remained in intensive care and about 460 of the injured were still being treated in local hospitals.